whw199833/HDIS2022-MCDW/generate_data_experiment/README.md

 ## Dataset

 The aim of incorporating synthetic data in the simulation process is to be able to provide an priori evidence of individual treatment effects.
 The generation mechanism is featured by nuisance components  and an easy treatment effect function, available in Causalml, causalml.dataset.simulate_nuisance_and_easy_treatment module.
-Three synthetic dataset are generated with 5, 9 and 20 confounders, respectively.
+Three synthetic datasets are generated with 5, 9 and 20 confounders, respectively.